-In this article, we’ll explore the essential components of geospatial data engineering, and discuss how it can optimize spatial data for analysis.
+In this article, we’ll explore the essential components of geospatial data engineering.
+We’ll also discuss how it can optimize spatial data for analysis.

 Key Terminology in Data Engineering

 Geospatial data is everywhere.
 It’s at the core of many data-driven, business-critical tasks.
-From mapping property boundaries to analyzing crop yields, geospatial analysis helps organizations make sense of their data.
+From mapping property boundaries to analyzing crop yields, geospatial analysis can make sense of their data.

-Just like any type of data, you can undergo routine processes that enable your data scientists/analysts to provide insight for your business teams.
+Just like any type of data, you can undergo routine processes.
+This enables data scientists to provide insight for your business teams.
 Here are some of the key terminology that typically accompanies the data engineering process:

 DATA WAREHOUSE: A collection of databases from various sources.
 It’s like a library of data where each person can own several data warehouses.

 DATA LAKE: A repository for unstructured data.
 Think of it as a dumping ground for data.

 DATABASE: Structured data in the form of tables, columns, and rows.